Discover Real-Time Updates from Our Market Data Results

 1. As noted above, with the acquisition of Verizon, AT&T and T-Mobile’s towers by the public tower companies, a significant push is on to get the landlords (property owners) under these sites to sign extensions and amendments.
 One of the main purposes of this effort is to include Rights of First Refusal and other clauses in the amendment that can and will reduce the value of your lease if monetization is an objective.
 See the Recommendations for Sellers in the Lease Buyout section of TCA’s website.

-2. More players and fresh money flew into the market in 2020 and 2021 as alternative commercial property investments with secure revenue streams were reduced by the pandemic.
+2. More players and fresh money flew into the market in 2023 as alternative commercial property investments with secure revenue streams were reduced by the pandemic.
 Some were in for a rude awakening as prices soared (but now seemed to have peaked).
 Over the long run, many will not be able to keep up with competitive prices and sustain large organizations with high overhead.
 Working with TCA allows you to take the profit that otherwise would have been made by these firms for yourself.

 3. Don’t be fooled by ‘buyers’ that are vendors for the tower companies and/or carriers.
 The services they provide pay them for reducing rents and obtaining Rights of First Refusal and Expanded Use clauses in any amendments.
 It might also include buying assets with the promise of sharing in ‘above scheduled rent’ only to sell the asset or assign the extensions to the tenant.